KidZania: History

-KidZania was created and developed by the Mexican entrepreneur Xavier López Ancona, the current KidZania CEO, alongside his business partner Luis Javier Laresgotti.
+KidZania was created and developed by the Mexican entrepreneur Luis Javier Laresgoiti, alongside his business partner Xavier López Ancona, the current KidZania CEO.
 The first KidZania opened in September 1999 in Santa Fe Shopping Mall in Mexico City, and was named La Ciudad de los Niños ("The City of the Children").
 Corporate sponsors funded 55% of the initial investment.
-This was done as while the original plans were to be to generically name or give no name to the establishments, by then Lopez Ancona and Laresgotti had exhausted their savings to fund construction, so they turned to having real world businesses sponsor the businesses in the city.
+This was done as while the original plans were to be to generically name or give no name to the establishments, by then Lopez Ancona and Laresgoiti had exhausted their savings to fund construction, so they turned to having real world businesses sponsor the businesses in the city.

-Shortly after the first center's successful opening, Luis Javier Laresgotti and Xavier López Ancona became split on how to continue the business.
+Shortly after the first center's successful opening, Luis Javier Laresgoiti and Xavier López Ancona became split on how to continue the business.
 In August 2001, it was announced that López would lead La Ciudad de los Niños and establish locations in California, Mexico, and Spain.
-Laresgotti and his partner company Grupo Mágico would establish locations in Miami and South America, paying La Ciudad de los Niños 0.25% of the locations' revenue for the next 5 years.
+Laresgoiti and his partner company Grupo Mágico would establish locations in Miami and South America, paying La Ciudad de los Niños 0.25% of the locations' revenue for the next 5 years.
 López's plans to open a Monterrey, Mexico location were postponed as he tried to establish Kids City locations at a Los Angeles mall and at the Palisades Center, both of which fell through.
 The Los Angeles location fell through because of difficulties involving the project itself, while the Palisades Center location was rejected by local voters because since it was to be labeled as a theme park, fears arose of issues such as traffic in the area.

-Laresgotti and Grupo Mágico, alongside the Mills Corporation, were able to begin construction on a center at Sawgrass Mills under a different brand, Wannado City, which opened in 2004.
+Laresgoiti and Grupo Mágico, alongside the Mills Corporation, were able to begin construction on a center at Sawgrass Mills under a different brand, Wannado City, which opened in 2004.
 In 2003, La Ciudad de los Niños filed a lawsuit against Wannado Entertainment for infringing their intellectual property, and rejected Grupo Mágico's attempts to settle the lawsuit.
 Shortly after Wannado City opened, Wannado paid a settlement to La Ciudad de los Niños to end the lawsuit, and was forbidden from opening Wannado City locations in Mexico.

 In 2006, La Ciudad de los Niños rebranded as KidZania to better suit itself for international expansion, and opened its second location in Monterrey.
 The following year, KidZania hired entertainment strategist Andrew Darrow as executive vice president.
 The same year would see KidZania's first international location in KidZania Tokyo.
 Cammie Dunaway, previously of Yahoo! and Nintendo, joined in late 2010 as the chief marketing officer.

 KidZania at Westfield London, cost £20 million to build.
 In partnership with British Airways, it was operated by Joel Cadbury and Ollie Vigors through their Longshot Ltd company.